A Mind Body Approach to Trauma and PTSD

 Continuing Education Credits

 This course has been designed to meet the MN Board of Nursing and MN Board of Social Work continuing education requirements.
-Application for 10 hours of continuing education credit have been submitted to the following:
+10 hours of continuing education credit has been approved for the following:

 MN Board of Marriage and Family Therapy